Before You Begin

 A Simple Format That Works

 Read each session's passages aloud.
-Sit with the reflection questions one at a time — don't rush.
+Consider the reflection questions one at a time — don't rush.
 Pray briefly together to close.
 Most sessions run twenty to forty minutes, and the Sunday gathering can run a little longer.
 Consistency matters far more than length or eloquence — a short worship time that happens faithfully will shape your family more deeply than any single grand event.

 Practical Suggestions